 Get responsible at get-togethers

-- Whether you’ve got people over or you’re out and about visiting others, the American Academy of Pediatrics strongly advises to make sure children are always supervised.
+- Whether you’ve got people over or you’re out and about visiting others, make sure children are always supervised.
 If the place you’re visiting isn’t child-proofed, be aware of the potential danger spots and watch the children closely.
 Make sure pets are in a safe area so they can’t slip out of the house, be stepped on or find a way to get to items they can easily choke on or swallow.

 - Where there’s a party, there’s food.
 And you can never be too careful when it comes to food safety.
 Keep food covered, your hands washed and hot foods and liquids out of the reach of children.
-The U.S. Food Safety and Inspection Service recommends these 4 food storage rules:
+The Virginia Department of Agriculture and Consumer Services recommends these 4 food storage rules:

 1. The Chill Factor – Refrigerate perishables within 2 hours of purchase or preparation, or within one hour if the temperature is above 90° F.